change-hi/change-hi.github.io/morea/data-movement/experience-transfer-programs.md

 <hr/>

  **Objectives**
-  * Introduce you to some of the basic data transfer applications used in research.
+  * Introduce some of the basic data transfer applications used in research.

 **Key Points**
   * SFTP, although common, is not the best application for moving data and there exists other SSH versions and tools that are better to transfer large data.